 Our unit was manufactured in April 2023, and you can see the label for it here.

-The Dell G2724D is an excellent budget-friendly gaming monitor that has everything gamers would expect to find, like VRR support, an incredibly fast response time, and low input lag.
+The Dell G2724D is a decent entry-level gaming monitor that has the basics for gaming, like support for all common VRR formats, a fast response time, and low input lag.
 It offers great value against other 1440p monitors like the Dell Alienware AW2724DM or the LG 27GP850-B/27GP83B-B, especially if you're on a budget.
-However, it's rather basic in terms of extra features, so if you want a more versatile option that has added perks, like a USB hub, you can also consider a monitor like the Gigabyte M27Q P. Regardless, as a budget option, the Dell is an excellent gaming display.
+However, it's rather basic in terms of extra features and picture quality, but this is the trade-off you need to make if you want a budget monitor, as you'll have to spend more on a higher-end monitor with better picture quality.

 Also, see our recommendations for the best gaming monitors under $300, the best budget and cheap gaming monitors, and the best 27-inch gaming monitors.

-The LG 27GP850-B/27GP83B-B and the Dell G2724D are both excellent 1440p gaming monitors, with a few differences.
-The LG has an overclock feature to go up to 180Hz, and they have similar motion handling, but the LG has a backlight strobing feature to reduce persistence blur.
+The LG 27GP850-B/27GP83B-B and the Dell G2724D are both 1440p gaming monitors, with a few differences.
+The LG has an overclock feature that goes up to 180Hz.
+They have similar motion handling, but the LG has a backlight strobing feature to reduce persistence blur.
 The LG has a few extra features, like a USB hub, but the Dell supports VRR with the PS5, which the LG doesn't.

 The Dell G2724D and the HP OMEN 27q are both entry-level gaming monitors with similar specs, but the Dell is better for gaming.
 This is because it has a faster response time at any refresh rate, leading to less motion blur.
 The Dell is also better for console gaming as it downscales 4k signals, which the HP can't do.
 Lastly, the Dell even has an advantage in office work thanks to its superior ergonomics and slightly higher peak brightness.